gokseltokur/Social-Media-Sentiment-Analysis/README.md

 We explored the tweets by looking at the letters and words in them.
 First of all, we counted the letters of all tweets and calculated the letter frequencies.
 Then we compared the letter frequency of our data with the expected frequency of the letters of the alphabet of English.
-In Figure 1, this comparison is shown.
-As seen in the graph, even though there are some exceptions, for most of the letter, the frequencies of our data is really close to the expected ones.
+Even though there are some exceptions, for most of the letter, the frequencies of our data is really close to the expected ones.
 The number of characters and words are also counted and analysed.
 Minimum number of characters of all tweets is 1 whereas the maximum number is